Categories

 The following years were pure hell for me.

-I knew that the only way there was for me to get out of the terrible desperation and misery I lived in was for me to get married again and start a new family.
+I knew that the only way there was for me to get out of the terrible desperation and misery that I lived in, was for me to get married again and start a new family.

-The Bible’s teachings on the subject did not forbid me to do so: Jesus forbids a divorced man to remarry only if he had sent away his previous wife.
+The Bible’s teachings on the subject did not forbid me to do so: Jesus forbids a man to remarry only if he had“fired”,(as the original Greek version of Matthew 19 : 9 says), “sent away” his previous wife.

 I, not only never sent my first wife away, but I asked her to stay and to return…

-Every day, for the next nine years after my family left me, I was fervently praying, asking God to help me find a better wife.
+For the next nine years after my family left me, I was fervently praying, asking God to help me find another, better wife.

-But I had a dilemma: In order to find a wife, one must approach the ladies, and I would never do that: it was too dangerous… Girls are my weakness!
+But I had a dilemma: In order to find a wife, one must approach the ladies, and I would never do that: it was too dangerous… Girls were still my weakness!

-I managed not to fall under temptation all these years simply because I was avoiding the ladies, knowing that I am not strong enough to approach them!
+I had managed, all these years, not to sin sexually it was because I was avoiding the ladies, knowing that I am not strong enough to approach them!

-All I could therefore do now was to pray for a wife, but would do nothing about finding one!
+All I could do now, therefore, was to pray for a wife but I would do nothing about finding one!

-Only a virgin and a truly God-fearing girl would do.
+Only a virgin, and a truly God-fearing one would do.
 And there were not many of them around!

 I knew that with such prerequisites my chances of getting married again were minimal…

-What mattered most, I told myself, was to prove my dedication to God during these very unhappy times.
+What mattered most, I told myself, was to prove my dedication to God during these very testing and unhappy times.

 These days were the most difficult and unhappy years of my life.

 I nearly, very nearly, blew my brains away.
-It was only a timely visit of my eldest son that prevented me to pull the trigger!
+It was only a timely visit of my eldest son that prevented me from pulling the trigger!

 After our divorce